Sunday, November 10, 2024

 “Whoa, there.
 One thing at a time, eh?
 The name’s…Paul,” the man said after some hesitation.

 “Paul, huh?”
-Mike said with simple eyeroll.
+Mike said with a simple eyeroll.
 He groaned as he looked around the room.
 He was sitting in a 1920s patterned apartment with dated wallpaper and antiquated fixtures.
 And the man in his company, “Paul,” seemed to speak with a thick northern accent by way of Chicago, he’d guessed.
 “Where am I?
 What is this?
 Are you some sort of…” Mike paused as he considered his words.
 Everything in him screamed this was something supernatural, but he hesitated showing his hand this early.

 “Look, I know this is gonna sound a little dotty, but just hear me out, ok?”
 Paul stood and began pacing around the tiny living room.
 “Alright so we, me and the boys, was having a bull session over at the juke joint when one of the fellas let slip a doozy of a story.”